martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ```

 :::tip
-The `#bulk_create` model can also be called directly on model classes:
+The `#bulk_create` method can also be called directly on model classes:

 ```crystal
 Post.bulk_create(